Kroger: 2020s

 In 2021, the company was reported to have been breached by a third-party hack which compromised the pharmacy records of Kroger owned Fred Meyer and QFC stores' customers.

+In April 2021, Kroger sold what were previously Fred Meyer properties located in Shoreline, Puyallup and Tacoma to Benderson Development Company for a combined $98.7 million.
+In May 2021, Benderson Development bought an additional twenty-eight Fred Meyer properties (as part of a "sale-leaseback investment") for an estimated $500 million as part of a sale totaling 380 acres and 4.5 million square feet of retail space.

-On August 2, 2021, Kroger announced that it had elected Elaine Chao, formerly Secretary of Labor under President George W. Bush and Secretary of Transportation under President Donald Trump, to its board of directors.
-The news was met with backlash from Kroger customers on Twitter, with calls for a boycott trending nationally, due to her ties to the Trump administration and to her husband, Mitch McConnell.
+On August 2, 2021, Kroger announced that it had elected Elaine Chao to its board of directors.
+Chao was formerly Secretary of Labor under President George W. Bush and Secretary of Transportation under President Donald Trump.
+The news was met with backlash from a small number of Kroger customers on Twitter, with calls for a boycott trending nationally due to her ties to the Trump administration and to her husband, Mitch McConnell.

 On September 23, 2021, a mass shooting occurred at a Kroger location in Collierville, Tennessee.
 One person was killed and 13 others were injured before the gunman, identified as 29-year-old Uk Thang, committed suicide by gunshot.
 Thang was working at the store as a third-party vendor.
 In the aftermath of the shooting, Kroger offered counseling services for its employees and closed down the store until November 10.

 In September 2021, Kroger tweaked its logo to add the "Fresh Cart" symbol.
-The symbol is an abstract shopping cart with the basket being citrus slices.
+The symbol is an abstract shopping cart with the basket represented as citrus slices.

-In October 2021, Kroger announced an expansion into South Florida with its online delivery service, 'Kroger Delivery'.
-To do this, Kroger will build two new automated fulfilment centres assisted and facilitated by the UK-based technology company Ocado Group.
+In October 2021, Kroger announced an expansion into South Florida with its online delivery service, Kroger Delivery.
+To do this, Kroger will build two new automated fulfilment centers assisted and facilitated by the UK-based technology company Ocado Group.
 Kroger Delivery is also set to launch in the Northeast of the US and expand its operations in California, to be followed by sites in Texas, Georgia, Maryland, Wisconsin, Michigan, Arizona, and North Carolina.
 The company launched its online delivery services in Central Florida earlier in 2021.

 On April 5, 2022, Kroger launched Kroger Restaurant Supply in the Dallas-Ft.
 Worth area, a new business distributing food and related supplies to restaurants, bakeries, and catering companies.
 For Kroger, this move into foodservice distribution represents an expansion beyond its core retail grocery operations.

-On October 14, 2022, Kroger announced a merger with Albertsons in a deal worth $24.6billion, combining both companies into one entity, but divesting some stores to secure regulatory approval, with the transaction expected to close in early 2024.

-Finances

-For the fiscal year 2020, Kroger reported earnings of US$1.907 billion, with an annual revenue of US$122.286 billion, an increase of 0.4% over the previous fiscal cycle.
-Kroger's shares traded at over $32 per share, and its market capitalization was valued at US$25.9 billion in April 2020.